akshay-sr/CarND-Behavioral-Cloning/README.md

 * `model.h5` - a trained convolution neural network with weights.
 * `model.ipynb` - A python notebook of model.py that can be run on jupyter.
 * `README.md` - description of the development process (this file)
+* video_30fps.mp4 - a recording of the car driving around track 1 in autonmous mode at 30 fps
 * video_48fps.mp4 - a recording of the car driving around track 1 in autonmous mode at 48 fps
 * video_60fps.mp4 - a recording of the car driving around track 1 in autonmous mode at 60 fps
 * Udacity Dataset - Track1 Dataset Used for Training.
 [Download here](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip)